- First-ever EU-wide rules on collective redress

 The new representative action rules would:

-- strengthen the right to access to justice by allowing consumers to join forces across borders and jointly request that unlawful practices be stopped or prevented, or to obtain compensation for the harm;
+- strengthen the right to access to justice by allowing consumers to join forces across borders and jointly request unlawful practices to be stopped or prevented, or to obtain compensation for the harm;

 - harmonise collective redress mechanisms and end disparities across member states;